marceloFA/sapso/README.md

    SAPSO basic implementation, allows to chose between linear and parallel gradient calculation

+- *psapso.py*:

+   Parallel SAPSO *beta* implementation

 - *test_functions.py*:

-   A module composed of mathematical functions for SAPSO performance tests, including funcitons minimuns and search space
+   A module composed of mathematical functions for optmization tests

 - *test_parameters.py*:

-	An example on how to build and *parameters* dictionary to be passed as the optmizer parameters of optmization
+	An example on how to build a *parameters* dictionary to be passed as the optmizer parameters of optmization

-- *using_sapso.py*:
+- *usage_example.py*:

-  An example of the optmizer usage
+  An example of the optmizers usage

 - *example_file_name.py.lprof*: